Linda Perry

-Linda Perry (born April 15, 1965) is an American singer-songwriter, musician, and record producer.
-She was the lead singer and primary songwriter of 4 Non Blondes, and has since founded two record labels and composed and produced hit songs for several other artists.
-They include: "Beautiful" by Christina Aguilera; "What You Waiting For?" by Gwen Stefani; and "Get the Party Started" by Pink.
-Perry has also contributed to albums by Adele, Alicia Keys, and Courtney Love, as well as signing and distributing James Blunt in the United States.
+Linda Perry (born April 15, 1965) is an American singer, songwriter, musician, and record producer.
+She is the lead singer and primary songwriter and guitarist of 4 Non Blondes, including their 1993 hit "What's Up?".
+She has since founded two record labels and composed and produced songs for other artists, which include: "Beautiful" by Christina Aguilera; "What You Waiting For?" by Gwen Stefani; and "Get the Party Started" by Pink.
+Perry also contributed to albums by Adele, Alicia Keys, and Courtney Love, as well as signing and distributing James Blunt in the United States.
 Perry was inducted into the Songwriters Hall of Fame in 2015.

 Early life

-In 1965, Perry was born in Springfield, Massachusetts.
-Growing up in an artistic and musical household, Perry displayed musical talent and interest from an early age.
-Despite struggling with kidney disease and then drug addiction, she still focused on music.
-Her mother is Brazilian (Marluce Martins Perry) and her father was Portuguese-American (Alfred Xavier Perry).
+Perry was born in Springfield, Massachusetts on April 15, 1965.
+Her father was Alfred Xavier Perry, a musician and engineer of Portuguese descent.
+Her mother is Marluce Martins Perry, a model and designer of Brazilian descent.
+Growing up in an artistic and musical household, Perry displayed an interest in music from an early age.

+She spent her teenage years in San Diego before moving to San Francisco in 1986 at the age of 21.

 Career

 1987–89: early career

-In early 1986, at the age of 21, Perry moved to San Francisco.
-As a teenager in San Diego, she had pursued an interest in music, playing the guitar and auditioning for all-girl cover bands.
-Her arrival in San Francisco would mark the beginning of a career in music, though not before waiting tables, working coat-check, and working at a pizzeria.

 In San Francisco, Perry lived in a small, windowless room, and would play her guitar and sing her own songs on city streets.
 Third Eye Blind frontman Stephan Jenkins, who at the time was also a struggling musician living in San Francisco, later recalled sitting in a room with Perry, who worked as a waitress down the street, performing their original compositions to one another.
 The two played each other early versions of "Semi-Charmed Life" and "What's Up?", both of which would become massive hits for their respective bands.
 It would be decades later that Jenkins realized the songs performed in that private session would sell a combined 17 million records.